 A reminder that GNU Make is archaic and cantankerous — it does not handle files or paths with spaces, and it insists on a hard tab character for the commands to execute after a dependency rule.
 You cannot let your editor expand a press of the ‹Tab› key into spaces.

 relatively uncomplicated multi-file C programs — simply copy to another

 variable.
 Then run

-make all DEBUG=1 (debug compile), or
+make all RELEASE=1 (release compile), or

 but you have to, by convention, use

 CXX for the C++

 CXXFLAGS for C++-specific

 In the above

 running on Windows, by checking the existence of the

 environment variable, which should be equal to

 when running on any Windows OS.
 The

 switch should be available on any POSIX

-operating system detection in a makefile example
+Operating system detection in a makefile example

 From this point on, the rest of the

 Makefile code will